 PT Skiff Q & A

 I am lifting questions from our forum and emails related to the PT SKIFF and listing them here basically in alphabetical order.
-You can scroll down to find what you are looking for or try the search box to the right….
-If you have a question not found here, please email us.
-Our email info is on our website PTWATERCRAFT.COM or use INFO@ in front of that.
-Pardon the code but bad-b0ts just love to abuse email addresses.
+You can scroll down to find what you are looking for or try the search box on our blog page.

 BUILDERS??
 Who can I hire to build a PT Skiff for me?